Cluster-DE/cariad-eng-it-frame-wp01/README.md

 ## Resource Overview

 ### Virtual Machines
+The VMs are not part of the tech task, however we decided to create VMs for simulating the clients and running the benchmarks with them.
+In particular, this allows better benchmark results independent from our local conncetivity.
+Below in the Performance measurement report section the benchmarking is described.

 - **OS**: Windows 11
 - **Replicability**: VM scaling as needed.
 Terraform can setup x VMs by just creating a new module call.
 - **Scripts & Dependencies**: VMs use extensions to automate the mounting of the Azure file share and manage software dependencies.
 Accessible via RDP.